Wanderlust (2012, David Wain)

 Now maybe I’ll be able to remember who Amy Poehler is, even though I’ve seen her in four movies.
 Also good to see Aziz again after Human Giant, but this was surprisingly not too funny/brilliant a season.
 Things have already picked up at the start of s2, so hopes are high.

 Lars/Real Girl’s well-meaning brother Paul Schneider is low-key ladies’ man Mark.
 Nick Offerman of The Men Who Stare at Goats is mustachioed manager Ron.
 Bored receptionist April is Aubrey Plaza, a minor hostile character in Scott Pilgrim vs. the World.
-Poehler’s new friend Ann is Rashida Jones, the lawyer (?) who talks to Mark Zuckerberg after-hours in The Social Network, and her boyfriend Andy is Chris Pratt of nothing I’ve seen yet, but keep trying, Chris.
-That upcoming anthology thing you’re in looks promising.
+Poehler’s new friend Ann is Rashida Jones, the lawyer (?) who talks to Mark Zuckerberg after-hours in The Social Network, and her boyfriend Andy is Chris Pratt of nothing I’ve seen yet.

 Saxondale season 1